idvorkin/idvorkin.github.io/_d/operating-manual-2.md

 ## Morning Routine

-At my best, I roll out of bed either when my eyes open or at 5am, what ever comes first.
+At my best, I roll out of bed either when my eyes open or at 5am, whatever comes first.

 I also love getting my morning hug from my kids, but now that Zach's older (9), I'm down to just getting the hugs from Amelia - who is 5.

 ### Weekend morning routine

 On the weekends, the gym opens at 8, so it's essential I drink my coffee in my home office chair so I work on whatever is most important to me, often reading or writing.
-At 7:30 it's time to drag my but to the gym.
+At 7:30 it's time to drag my butt to the gym.

 Post gym I'll either hit the coffee shop to do some more writing, or head home to spend the day with my family.

 ### Weekday morning routine

-At my best, I roll out of bed either when my eyes open or at 5am, what ever comes first.
+At my best, I roll out of bed either when my eyes open or at 5am, whatever comes first.

 The gym opens at 5:30, and I try to be there by 6.

+**2022*** After my workout, I go to work so I'm done at 4pm.

-After my work out, I often chillax with my next priority being walking the kids to school.
+**Pre - 2021:** After my workout, I often chillax with my next priority being walking the kids to school.
 Walking the kids to school has surprisingly been a major quality of life improvement for a very small impact to my day.

 ### Morning Kryptonite

 I have two common failure modes to my morning routine.

 - Starting my day by sitting in my easy chair drinking my coffee.
 This mindless activity has me skipping those things that are important to me.
 - Hitting snooze when my alarm goes off.
-The worst of all words, not sleeping, and not being up and doing stuff.
+The worst of all worlds, not sleeping, and not being up and doing stuff.
 - Lying in bed awake when I wake up before 5.
 Sometimes I wake up and can't fall back asleep @ 3 or 4 (which isn't crazy cuz sometimes I go to bed @ 7 or 8).
 Similar to hitting snooze, I'm not sleeping, and I'm not accomplishing anything.

 ## After Work Routine

-My discipline is strong in the morning, but by the time I get home from work, I'm usually energy and will power depleted.
+My discipline is strong in the morning, but by the time I get home from work, I'm usually energy and willpower depleted.

 ### Post work routine

-- I can fight my lack of will power with a schedule.
+- I can fight my lack of willpower with a schedule.
 - Current schedule, 1 day Zach date, 1 day Amelia date, 1 day friend date
 - Get a healthy snack - popcorn or vegetables (not a huge container of fruit)